YagaGauaganek/reading-notes-bootcamp/201/class-05.md

 ## Images, Color, Text

+### Lab Class 05a - Function Test

+### Lab Class 05c  - CSS Diner

-What is a real world use case for the alt attribute being used in a website?
+1. What is a real world use case for the alt attribute being used in a website?

-How can you improve accessibility of images in an HTML document?
+2. How can you improve accessibility of images in an HTML document?

-Provide an example of when the figure element would be useful in an HTML document.
+3. Provide an example of when the figure element would be useful in an HTML document.

-Describe the difference between a gif image and an svg image, pretend you are explaining to an elder in your community.
+4. Describe the difference between a gif image and an svg image, pretend you are explaining to an elder in your community.

-What image type would you use to display a screenshot on your website and why?
+5. What image type would you use to display a screenshot on your website and why?

-Describe the difference between foreground and background colors of an HTML element, pretend you are talking to someone with no technical knowledge.
+6. Describe the difference between foreground and background colors of an HTML element, pretend you are talking to someone with no technical knowledge.

-Your friend asks you to give his colorless blog website a touch up.
+7. Your friend asks you to give his colorless blog website a touch up.
 How would you use color to give his blog some character?

-What should you consider when choosing fonts for an HTML document?
+8. What should you consider when choosing fonts for an HTML document?

-What do font-size, font-weight, and font-style do to HTML text elements?
+9. What do font-size, font-weight, and font-style do to HTML text elements?

-Describe two ways you could add spacing around the characters displayed in an h1 element.
+10. Describe two ways you could add spacing around the characters displayed in an h1 element.